Corvallis, OR Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-If you prefer a cash purchase, a typical system in Corvallis runs $16,000–$28,000 depending on home size.
-Note that following the Big Beautiful Bill, the federal 30% residential solar tax credit is no longer available for cash purchases.
+If you prefer to own your system outright, a cash purchase for a typical Corvallis home runs approximately $16,700–$28,000 depending on system size.
+Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
+Use the solar cost calculator above for a more specific estimate based on your home size.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage that cash purchases no longer offer following the Big Beautiful Bill.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — a meaningful advantage now that the residential ITC is no longer available for cash purchases.
+For most Corvallis homeowners, the lease payment is less than their current electricity bill, so savings start from day one.